 TYPES OF TRUST

-Public Trust is established to fulfil area concern public utility and floated where it provides for property especially dealing in land and buildings; also a form of NGO which has to be registered by Charity Commissioner Office having jurisdiction over it, making it eligible to opt for tax-exemption.
+Public Trust is established to fulfill area concern public utility and floated where it provides for property especially dealing in land and buildings; also a form of NGO which has to be registered by Charity Commissioner Office having jurisdiction over it, making it eligible to opt for tax-exemption.
 There is no Central Legislation to govern Public Trust, however, some states have enacted legislative provisions to regulate Public Trust, for instance, Bombay Public Trust Act, 1950.
 Public trust is essentially charitable or religious trust.
 It may also be created by inter vivos or by will.
+NGO – Trust/Society

 REGISTRATION OF TRUST